rkchellah/rkchellah/README.md

 I'm a data analyst from Zambia.
 By day I turn messy, confusing datasets into clear stories that help businesses make better decisions.
-By night I build things, join hackathons, and document everything — because if I can't explain it simply, I don't understand it well enough yet.
+By night I build things, join hackathons, and document everything, because if I can't explain it simply, I don't understand it well enough yet.

 I work in data.
 I also build outside of it.
 Sometimes both at once.